matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Controller.md

 <a name="setGeneralVariablesView" id="setGeneralVariablesView"></a>
 ### `setGeneralVariablesView()`

-Assigns variables to {@link Piwik\View) instances that display an entire page.
+Assigns variables to [View](/api-reference/Piwik/View) instances that display an entire page.

 #### Description